Find Affordable College Courses

 Bachelor’s Degrees in Clinical Nutrition/Nutritionist

 There are 10 schools in the United States where you can get your bachelor's degree in clinical nutrition.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 11% were students from underrepresented racial-ethnic groups.
-Also, 5.4% of clinical nutrition graduates were international students.
+This degree is more popular with female students, and about 26% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 0.9% of clinical nutrition graduates were international students.

 Education Levels of Clinical Nutrition Majors